Neebin's Music Fund

 Neebin's Music Fund honours the memory of Neebin Armstrong.

-Through an application process, Indigenous music artists between the ages of 15-30 will be invited to share their story, including how they would create music to contribute to positive change in their world.
-Our internal committee will review each application and Neebin’s Music Fund will announce the grand prize recipient on September 1st, 2023.
+Through an application process, Indigenous music artists between the ages of 15-30 are invited to share their story, including how they would create music to contribute to positive change in their world.

 Image